fbpx

 Subject Setup

-First, consider composition.
 What do you most want to communicate about your plant?
 Let the plant guide you and tell you what to draw.
-Note that you’ll want to show more details up front where it’s brightest (and make things farther back more in shadow and less detailed) to create the illusion and let your mind imagine the form.)
-(Read more tips on composition here.)
+Note that you’ll want to show more details up front where it’s brightest (and make things farther back more in shadow and less detailed) to create the illusion and let your mind imagine the form.
+Read more tips on composition here.

-Then, consider pruning (choosing how you want your subject to be arranged) to optimally communicate your subject’s form to others.
+Choose how you want your subject to be arranged to optimally communicate your subject’s form to others.

-Finally, position your subject in the optimal location for the view you want to capture.
+Put your subject in the best location for the view you want to capture.
 This can involve whatever you need – using a frog-prong flower holder or masking tape, raising your subject up off of your drawing table to be more at eye level, etc.

 Position Yourself!

 Get as close as you can to your subject, and get comfortable!
-You don’t want to move, as it’ll change your view as you draw and make measurements inaccurate.
+Don’t move, as it’ll change your view as you draw and make measurements inaccurate.

 If you want to practice the fundamentals on your own time, try a free 1-week trial of one of our courses, Botanical Basics or Practice of Botanical Drawing, where you can not only watch helpful video lessons but also post your progress to our community Art Feed and receive positive and helpful personalized feedback on your drawings.
 You can also join our monthly Webinar where we look at all of the lovely work from the past month, ooh and aah at your talents, and discuss possible improvements and suggestions for future pieces.